Hasena386/Tingly-IQA-Learning-Accelerator/IQA-Learning-Accelerator.md

 # Tingly Learning Accelerator: Image Quality Assessment (IQA)
-This Learning Accelerator for IQA is maintained by Tingly.
+This Learning Accelerator for IQA is maintained by TinglyTech.
 Components include Knowledge Taxonomy; Process Taxonomy; Gap and Accelerator Analysis;  and links to previously published resources including articles, blogs and playground codes addressing a variety of IQA challenges.

 ## Knowledge Taxonomy: What to Learn
 | Tier | Category | Key Concepts & Technologies (From Our Chats) |